marcelpetersen/mobil/_drafts/5-things-to-look-for-in-a-vehicle-sharing-software-provider.md

 ![](/uploads/2019/08/07/womanholdingphoneimage1.jpg)

-Of course, looks aren’t everything, which is why we want to highlight one important point: your user app should follow the KISS principle. **Simplicity is key!** Users want to unlock their vehicles, ride in those vehicles, park them and never, ever have to think about them again.
-The more cluttered or confusing your app is, the more likely you are to lose a customer for life.
-And you really, really don’t want that.
+Of course, looks aren’t everything, which is why we want to highlight one important point: your user app should follow the KISS principle. **Simplicity is key!** Users want to unlock their vehicles, ride in those vehicles, park them and forget about them.
+The more cluttered and confusing your app is, the more likely you are to lose a customer for life.

 ### 2. The operator dashboard should include ALL the details you need to manage your fleet effectively and provide an in-depth overview.

-When we say _all_ the details, we mean it, too.
-Managing user accounts has been a digital process for a while now, but that’s just one tiny aspect of what should be included in your “control panel”, or dashboard. **(mobilize and unlock, see fleet page)** A solid dashboard should include vehicle and booking/ride histories, marketing services such as promotion codes or coupons you’re currently offering, all user account information including the user’s name and contact info, pricing options and payments, and of course **real-time vehicle data** like locations and routes.
-Damage and theft should of course be tracked, too - which brings us to our next point:
+When we say _all_ the details, we mean it.
+Managing user accounts is already a digital process, but that’s just one tiny aspect of what should be included in your “control panel”, or dashboard.
+A solid dashboard should include vehicle and booking/ride histories, marketing services such as promotion codes or coupons you’re currently offering, all user account information including the user’s name and contact info, pricing options and payments, and of course **real-time vehicle data** like locations and routes.

+Ideally, you should be able to lock and unlock or mobilize your vehicles at the touch of a button.
+Damage and theft should of course be tracked, too - which brings us to our next point.

 ### 3. A good vehicle sharing software provider will always include analytics and reporting as part of the deal.